HB-3544

 2026-11-01

-Prohibits deployers of social AI companions from knowingly making such systems available to minors (under 18) in Oklahoma and requires deployers to implement reasonable measures to prevent minor access.
-Deployers must also adopt crisis response protocols for detecting and responding to user expressions of suicidal ideation or self-harm, including referral to crisis services such as suicide hotlines.
-Enforcement is exclusively through civil actions brought by the Attorney General, with civil penalties of up to $2,500 per violation ($7,500 per intentional violation), injunctive relief, and disgorgement of attributable profits.
-The bill contains broad carve-outs for general-purpose AI, customer service systems, virtual assistants, and search engines.
+Oklahoma HB 3544 targets deployers of 'social AI companions' — AI systems primarily designed to simulate sustained interpersonal companionship, emotional attachment, or romantic interaction.
+Deployers are prohibited from knowingly making such systems available to minors and must implement reasonable measures to prevent minor access.
+Deployers must also adopt protocols for responding to user prompts indicating suicidal ideation or self-harm, including crisis service referrals.
+The bill is narrowly scoped with extensive carve-outs for customer service bots, virtual assistants, search engines, general-purpose AI, and narrow-topic systems.
+Enforcement is exclusively through the Attorney General, with civil penalties up to $2,500 per violation ($7,500 for intentional violations), injunctive relief, and disgorgement.

 Summary

-Prohibits deployers of social AI companions from knowingly making such systems available to minors (under 18) in Oklahoma and requires deployers to implement reasonable measures to prevent minor access.
-Deployers must also adopt crisis response protocols for detecting and responding to user expressions of suicidal ideation or self-harm, including referral to crisis services such as suicide hotlines.
-Enforcement is exclusively through civil actions brought by the Attorney General, with civil penalties of up to $2,500 per violation ($7,500 per intentional violation), injunctive relief, and disgorgement of attributable profits.
-The bill contains broad carve-outs for general-purpose AI, customer service systems, virtual assistants, and search engines.
+Oklahoma HB 3544 targets deployers of 'social AI companions' — AI systems primarily designed to simulate sustained interpersonal companionship, emotional attachment, or romantic interaction.
+Deployers are prohibited from knowingly making such systems available to minors and must implement reasonable measures to prevent minor access.
+Deployers must also adopt protocols for responding to user prompts indicating suicidal ideation or self-harm, including crisis service referrals.
+The bill is narrowly scoped with extensive carve-outs for customer service bots, virtual assistants, search engines, general-purpose AI, and narrow-topic systems.
+Enforcement is exclusively through the Attorney General, with civil penalties up to $2,500 per violation ($7,500 for intentional violations), injunctive relief, and disgorgement.

 Enforcement & Penalties